 The term “Black Friday” wasn’t always a good thing.
 The first time it was used was in the late 1800s, to describe a crash in the stock market.
 (Yikes.)
 It wasn't used again until 1966 when a Philadelphia businessman noted that police referred to the day after Thanksgiving as "Black Friday" because of the shopping mayhem and traffic jams.
 That term caught the press's fancy, and it started being used across the country.

 Except--nobody wants something negative associated with the busiest shopping day of the year, let alone business owners.
 So, in expert marketing fashion, they came up with a new reason to call it “Black Friday”: because that’s the day that most companies who had been in the red turn a profit, or, “go into the black.”
 Ta-dah!
 And that's how people understand Black Friday today.

-How can you make sure that you get the sales that’ll get your company further into the black?
-Here are three great tips to make sure you’re getting the attention you deserve.
+How can you make sure that your Shopify store gets the BFCM sales that’ll get your company further into the black?
+Here is a three-step Shopify BFCM checklist to make sure you’re getting the attention you deserve.